22940dev/hugo-frameview/content/projects.md

 My current and past projects include:

 ## [Learn Anything](https://learn-anything.xyz)
-[Learn Anything](https://learn-anything.xyz/) is an [Open Source Website](https://github.com/learn-anything/learn-anything) that searches user curated interactive maps of links and resources to learn anything in the most efficient way.
+[Learn Anything](https://learn-anything.xyz/) is an [Open Source](https://github.com/learn-anything/learn-anything) website that searches user curated interactive maps of links and resources to learn anything in the most efficient way.

 I genuinely believe it can change the world for the better.
 Imagine a world where everyone knows what Internet is, what privacy is, what programming and computer science is and how to make computers do awesome things for you.
 A world where everyone knows a programming language and can automate routine and boring things so to not ever do them again.